talhaakkaya/rflos/README.md

   - Auto-zoom on initial page load to fit all points
   - Manual zoom reset button (🎯) to reframe all points
   - Zoom stays put when adding/removing points or dragging markers
+- **View Toggles**:
-- **View Toggles**: Hide/show distance labels and connection lines for cleaner views
+  - Hide/show distance labels for cleaner views
+  - Toggle between all lines or only Point A connections (default)
+- **LOS Analysis Indicator**: Low-opacity dashed line shows which path is being analyzed when no line is selected
-- **URL State Management**: Share links with all points and configurations preserved
+- **URL State Management**:
+  - Share links with all points and configurations preserved
+  - UI preferences (panel visibility, line display mode) persisted in URL

 ### Line of Sight Analysis
 - **Terrain Profile**: Visual elevation chart showing the path between selected points
 - **Interactive Chart Hover**: Hover over the elevation chart to see exact location markers on the map
 - **Expandable Chart**: Click ⬆/⬇ to expand/collapse chart for detailed analysis
 - **Earth's Curvature Compensation**: Uses 4/3 Earth radius rule for atmospheric refraction (critical for long paths)
+- **Curved Path Visualization**: All lines on the map follow Earth's curvature using 50 interpolated points
 - **Obstruction Detection**: Automatically identifies if terrain blocks the RF path
 - **Detailed Metrics**:
   - Total path distance in kilometers (dynamically displayed on chart)